mluckcuck/mluckcuck.github.io/teaching.md

 section: Teaching and Outreach
 ---

-I find teaching both enjoyable and rewarding.
+I find teaching both enjoyable and rewarding (and tiring as well!)
 I have had experience with teaching a wide range of age- and ability-levels; from 8 to (nearly) 80, and from beginners up to university level.

 University Lecturing
 ------------------------